 The Lake Havasu Beaches

-With a wide array of activities and attractions in the general area, Lake Havasu City is a popular destination for people, especially when the heat turns down from October through April.
-Spending some time on or by the water in Lake Havasu promises to be unforgettable.
+With a wide array of activities and attractions in the general area, Lake Havasu City is a popular destination for many different kinds of vacationers.
+Many visitors love to come when the heat turns down from October through April, but this area has something great to offer all year round.